 A significant portion of the more than 80 billion pieces of advertising mail delivered every year consists of unwanted mail, or "junk" mail.
 Recycling junk mail is a good start, but reducing the amount of junk mail you receive saves landfill space and conserves natural resources.
 Here’s how you can reduce junk mail.

-Sign Up for the King County-Catalog Choice Junk Mail Opt-Out Service
+Sign Up for the Catalog Choice Junk Mail Opt-Out Service

 Contact Companies and Organizations Directly